Xiaodie304/playwright-e-commerce/README.md

 ⚙️ Configuration

 - Modify test settings in playwright.config.js
+  Example: To reduce the number of workers if your machine is not very powerful, you can modify the workers setting in playwright.config.js like this:<pre>// playwright.config.js module.exports = {
+  // Other configurations...
+  // Set the number of workers to 1 for machines with low resources
+  workers: 1,
+  // Other configurations...
+  };</pre>

 - Environment variables can be set in .env

 <pre>